 For more ideas visit our menu and filter for low-carb.

 What foods are filling but low in carbs?

 Being on a low-carb diet doesn’t mean you have to go hungry!
 There are plenty of foods that can help make you feel full without piling on carbohydrates.
 Avocado is full of healthy fats and a whole avocado only contains about 15g of carbohydrate.
 Vegetables such as aubergine or broccoli are also safe for a low-carb diet even when eaten in quantity.

 For breakfast you could consider a hardboiled egg, Greek yoghurt or a grapefruit as low-carb options which will help keep you full till lunchtime.

 It’s also worth getting some low-carb snacks.
 Most nuts and seeds are low in carb and contain healthy vitamins as an added benefit.
 If you’re craving fruit, a handful of raspberries contains less than 2.5g of carbohydrate.

 If you’re on a low-carb diet there are still lots of ways to get all the protein you need.
 If you’re a meat-eater, most meats and fish will be high in protein without adding too many carbs to your plate.
 Other animal products such as eggs or cheese are also great.
 In particular look out for Greek yoghurt brands that advertise high protein and low fat.

-For plant-based options seeds and soy beans are a good option.
-You can also get protein from certain vegetables such as cauliflower.
-So, swapping rice for cauliflower rice is a great way to keep up your protein intake and reduce your carbs.
+For plant-based high protein options, seeds and soy beans are a good choice.
+You can also get protein from certain vegetables such as kale and spinach.